seangllghr/makepaper/README.md

 These fields are used by Pandoc to generate citations and the bibliography.
 Pandoc can take a bibliography file in Bib(La)TeX, CSL-JSON, and CSL-YAML.
 Citation styles are provided in Citation Style Language `.csl`.

+#### `css`

+The APA-HTML template (and, likely, future HTML-based build chains) will accept arbitrary CSS files for additional styling.
+This exposes the incredible power of Prince's CSS layout engine; one could theoretically overwrite the entire stylesheet of the document to produce a radically different document&mdash;although, at this point, one would be better off writing a new document template and stylesheet.

 ### Reference Processing